-4. Experimental Evaluation
+4. EXPERIMENTAL EVALUATION

 This section begins by assessing the effectiveness of a ULS implementation applied to a Linux kernel.
-With the exception of the experiments in Section 4.3, all other cases involve a patched Linux 2.4.9 kernel running on a series of 1.4 GHz Pentium 4 based systems.
-The nature of these experiments is partly to show that sandbox extensions can be executed with bounded overheads compared to user-level services mapped into private address spaces.
+With the exception of the experiments in Section 4.3, all other cases involved a patched Linux 2.4.9 kernel running on a series of Pentium 4-based systems.
+Unless otherwise stated, the Pentium 4-based systems were clocked at 1.4GHz.
+The nature of these experiments was partly to show that sandbox extensions can be executed with bounded overheads compared to user-level services mapped into private address spaces.
 Such bounded overheads can be achieved by relying only on page-based hardware as opposed to specialized features such as segmentation and tagged TLBs.
-In the following experimental results, the extensions have been written in C. Our work with Cyclone and our new language, called Cuckoo [26], suggests that run-time overheads of type-safe languages can be kept fairly low, so performance results should be similar if we used type-safe extensions.
+In the following experimental results, the extensions have been written in C. Our work with Cyclone and our new language, called Cuckoo [West and Wong 2005], suggests that runtime overheads of type-safe languages can be kept fairly low, so performance results should be similar if we used type-safe extensions.

-4.1 Inter-Protection Domain Communication
+4.1.
+Interprotection Domain Communication

-To investigate the effects of working set size on the effectiveness of sandbox-based extensions, a number of IPC ping-pong experiments similar to those conducted in the "small spaces" work [22] were carried out.
-These experiments also consider the effects of both instruction and data TLBs, found on the x86 architecture.
+To investigate the effects of working set size on the effectiveness of sandbox-based extensions, a number of IPC ping-pong experiments similar to those conducted in the "small spaces" work [Uhlig et al. 2002] were carried out.
+These experiments also considered the effects of both instruction and data TLBs, found on the x86 architecture.
 The Pentium 4 processor has a 64 entry data TLB and an 128 entry instruction TLB for address translation.
-These experiments demonstrate the ability of ULS to make the best use of system caches as the size of applications running on the system vary in working set size.
+These experiments demonstrated the ability of ULS to make the best use of system caches as the size of applications running on the system vary in working set size.
 This property will affect the predictable behavior of caching for normal processes executing on the system.

-Two threads exchange four byte messages over connected pipes.
-One thread simulates an application thread in a traditional address space with a configurable instruction and data TLB working set.
-The second thread (having a small, fixed TLB footprint) acts as an extension running either in a separate full address space or in the sandbox.
-The "application" thread fills some number of TLB entries, sends a message to the "extension" thread, and reads a reply message.
-To simulate various data TLB sizes, the application thread reads 4 bytes of data from a series of memory addresses spaced 4160 byte apart.
-To simulate instruction TLB sizes, the application thread performs a series of relative jumps to instructions spaced 4160 bytes apart.
-These spacings avoid cache interference effects.
+Two threads exchanged 4-byte messages over connected pipes.
+One thread simulated an application thread in a traditional address space with a configurable instruction and data TLB working set.
+The second thread (having a small, fixed TLB footprint) acted as an extension running either in a separate full address space or in the sandbox.
+The "application" thread filled some number of TLB entries, sent a message to the "extension" thread, and read a reply message.
+To simulate various data TLB sizes, the application thread read 4 B of data from a series of memory addresses spaced 4160 B apart.
+To simulate instruction TLB sizes, the application thread performed a series of relative jumps to instructions spaced 4160 B apart.
+These spacings avoided cache interference effects.
 The TLB miss counts were obtained using the Pentium 4 CPU performance counters.

-Figure 4(a) shows the data TLB working set of the application thread is maintained for up to approximately 45 entries when the extension thread is mapped into the sandbox.
-Thereafter, the combined data TLB demands of the OS, application and extension no longer fit the 64 entries available on the Pentium 4 and each page access incurs a TLB miss.
-Note that for the extension thread in a traditional address space, every data page access after the IPC ping-pong incurs a TLB miss regardless of the working set size, as all TLB entries are purged on every context switch.
+Figure 4(a) shows the data TLB working set of the application thread was maintained for up to approximately 45 entries when the extension thread was mapped into the sandbox.
+Thereafter, the combined data TLB demands of the OS, application, and extension no longer fit the 64 entries available on the Pentium 4 and each page access incurred a TLB miss.
+Note that, for the extension thread in a traditional address space, every data page access after the IPC ping-pong incurred a TLB miss regardless of the working set size, as all TLB entries were purged on every context switch.